unframework/s3-password-agent/README.md

-# S3 Link Agent
+# S3 Password Agent

-S3 link agent: password protect S3 download links for static sites like GitHub Pages.
+S3 Password Agent: password protect AWS S3 download links for static sites like GitHub Pages.
 No extra generator plugins needed.

 Configure and deploy this Node server to a free Heroku instance.
 The server provides a JS widget: include it in your static site.
 That's it.